cockroachdb/docs/v22.2/create-external-connection.md

 {% include feature-phases/preview.md %}

 {% include_cached new-in.html version="v22.2" %} You can use external connections to specify and interact with resources that are external from CockroachDB.
-With `CREATE EXTERNAL CONNECTION`, you define a name for an external connection while passing the provider URI and query parameters.
-[Backup](backup.html), [restore](restore.html), [import](import.html), [export](export.html), and [changefeed](create-changefeed.html) queries can interact with the defined external connection instead of a required, provider-specific URI.
+With `CREATE EXTERNAL CONNECTION`, you define a name for an external connection while passing the provider URI and query parameters. [`BACKUP`](backup.html), [`RESTORE`](restore.html), [`IMPORT`](import.html), [`EXPORT`](export.html), and [`CREATE CHANGEFEED`](create-changefeed.html) queries can interact with the defined external connection instead of a required, provider-specific URI.
 As a result, you can decouple the management of the external resource from the operation in which you're using them.

 `CREATE EXTERNAL CONNECTION` will validate the URI by writing, reading, and listing a test file to the external storage URI.
 If you're using a [KMS URI](take-and-restore-encrypted-backups.html), `CREATE EXTERNAL CONNECTION` will encrypt and decrypt a file.
 You'll find a `crdb_external_storage_location` file in your external storage as a result of this test.
 Each of the operations that access the external connection is aware of the raw URI that is parsed to configure, authenticate, and interact with the connection.